 The Administration & Diagnostics interface allows for easy and quick access to any user, computer or group object from an Active Directory domain on your Internal Network, as well External Devices that are outside of our network.
 You can also use this feature to administer computers which do not belong to any domain using the Favorites container.

 Browsing Through Network Objects

 Each object tab is divided into two main views, the network browser and the object view itself.
-Upon initial start of the application, the network browser view is displayed for each tab allowing you to select the container to open.

 The Network Browser View

 The network browser view displays the object containers available for the object type:

 - Internal Network > Active Directory (this section is available in the Users, Computers and Groups tabs)